King, Crown Prince Receive Kuwait Emir At Marka Airport

-Amman, April 23 (Petra) -- His Majesty King Abdullah II and His Royal Highness Crown Prince Al Hussein bin Abdullah II on Tuesday received Kuwait Emir Sheikh Meshal Al Ahmad Al Jaber Al Sabah at Marka Airport at the start of a two-day state visit to Jordan.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah and HRH Crown Prince Hussein on Tuesday received Kuwait Emir Sheikh Meshal Al Ahmad Al Jaber Al Sabah at Marka Airport at the start of a two-day state visit to Jordan.

 Royal Jordanian Air Force F16 fighter jets accompanied Sheikh Meshal's aircraft upon entering Jordan's airspace.